a-vlachos/a-vlachos.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: PhD Student at the <a href='https://www.rug.nl/research/bernoulli/groups/sco/'>Systems, Control and Optimization Group, University of Groningen</a>.
+subtitle: PhD Student, <a href='https://www.rug.nl/research/bernoulli/groups/sco/'>Systems, Control and Optimization Group, University of Groningen</a>.

 profile:
   align: right